micosmogames/toolbox/core/README.md

 ### [function](md/function.md)

-Function related services and utilities.
+Function related services and utilities, including an alternate bind function that returns the same bound function for the same inputs.

 ### [method](md/method.md)